pluggles/ctf-write-ups/csaw-2018/getIt/README.md

 ```
 simple enough and then we can just write that to a file
 with: `python pwn1.py > fuzzing`
-then verify we wrote our string correctly: `cat fuzzing`
+Then verify we wrote our string correctly: `cat fuzzing`
 and then lets send our payload to the service and see what happens:
 ![complete](complete.png)

 *note the `-` at the end of my cat command stands for standard input, and that keeps my terminal open for reading, so that i can send additonal commands to the program after the payload gets sent.

-success: `flag is flag{y0u_deF_get_itls}`
+Success: `flag is flag{y0u_deF_get_itls}`

-*Also note that originally i messed up and made this a lot harder formyself by not accounting for the 8 bytes of RBP and initially was sending a 32 byte payload plus an address which was causing all sorts of problems. you can see how i dealt with that in [my original script](payloadGenerator.py)
+*Also note that originally i messed up and made this a lot harder for myself by not accounting for the 8 bytes of RBP and initially was sending a 32 byte payload plus an address which was causing all sorts of problems. you can see how i dealt with that in [my original script](payloadGenerator.py)